 St Mildred's, a Saxon foundation but re-built by Prince Albert, hosts the school services and is in effect the school 'chapel'.
 It is within easy walking distance.

-The School will be blessed by the chaplain Rev Alan Swanborough on Monday October 8th in the presence, and with the assistance, of other representatives of the Christian Church and of the island mosque and others.
+The School was blessed by the chaplain Rev Alan Swanborough on Monday 8th October in the presence, and with the assistance, of other representatives of the Christian Church and of the island mosque and others.

 Just before the school left its previous site at Shanklin, the Principal Edmund Matyjaszek presented to the school a large print of the Wilton Diptych obtained from the National Gallery in London as an emblem and guarantor of the school's ethos.